alumae/gst-kaldi-nnet2-online/README.md

 DNN acoustic models.
 The iVectors are adapted to the current audio stream automatically.

 # CHANGELOG

+2019-08-25: Updated for changed Kaldi API for stream processing, make sure Kaldi is at least revision 6c816e5.

 2017-08-09: Also implemented phone confidence scores, which are included with phone alignments.
 Note that phone confidence scores are very inaccurate.